-• Regular exercise, limiting alcohol intake, and maintaining a healthy body weight may reduce the risk of breast cancer.
-Higher Risk

-- Women with a family history of breast cancer should discuss genetic testing with their physicians.
-If genetic tests indicate a woman is BRCA-positive, there are a number of risk reduction strategies to discuss with her physician. - Women with a first degree relative who had breast cancer before age 50 should begin receiving mammograms 10 years before reaching that relative's age at diagnosis.
+- Regular exercise, limiting alcohol intake, and maintaining a healthy body weight may reduce the risk of breast cancer.
+Higher Risk - Women with a family history of breast cancer should discuss genetic testing with their physicians.
+If genetic tests indicate a woman has a genetic disorder that will increase her risk of breast cancer, like BRCA, there are a number of risk reduction strategies to discuss with her physician. - Women with a first degree relative who had breast cancer before age 50 should begin receiving mammograms 10 years before reaching that relative's age at diagnosis.